CommunityToolkit/Windows/components/Behaviors/samples/StackedNotificationsBehavior.md

 icon: Assets/StackedNotificationsBehavior.png
 ---

 The `StackedNotificationsBehavior` allows you to provide notifications within your app using an `InfoBar` control.
 This is a replacement for the prior `InAppNotification` control in the Toolkit.

+With the default settings, a notification will be displayed until it is dismissed by the user.
+Any subsequent notifications will be displayed, in order of being sent afterwards one-by-one.

 ## Example